 You're on your sixth video call of the week.
 It's only Tuesday afternoon.
-The format of this meeting is the same as the last one.
-Someone opens the meeting and talks for a while.
-Then someone else jumps in and gives their two cents.
-Two-thirds of the way in, and you realize you haven't contributed once—the same as the last six meetings.
+The format of this virtual meeting is the same as the last one.
+Someone opens the online meeting and talks for a while.
+Then someone else jumps in and gives their questions and two cents.
+Two-thirds of the way in, and you realize you haven't contributed once the same as the last six meetings.
 You try not to check social media.
 You miss a topic shift.
-Someone finally says, "Ok, does everyone know what their next steps are?"
+Someone finally says, "Ok, does everyone know what their next agenda is?"
 You don't, because you're disengaged, and no one has made any effort to bring you in.
-As far as you're concerned, meetings suck.
+As far as you're concerned, remote meetings suck.
+The downside of technology.

-For some, this may not be all that different from pre-apocalypse times.
-But for a lot of us, we’re several months into working from home, and there’s no respite from the monotonous stream of video calls; no random meetings in the hallway, no chats over lunch in the cafeteria, and certainly no happy hours.
+For some, this may not be all that different from pre-COVID19 times.
+But for a lot of us, we're several months into working from home and there's no respite from the monotonous stream of video calls; no random meetings in the hallway, no chats or conversations over lunch in the cafeteria, and certainly no happy hours.

-We feel simultaneously burnt out on video calls and disconnected from our teammates.
+We feel simultaneously burnt out on video calls and disconnected from our teammates in the age of the virtual meeting platform.
+Attention spans and participation seem to have lost interest as well as quality.

 The drag of repetitive video meetings

-Meetings are an essential part of team collaboration.
-Whether it be an all-hands, collaboration session, or 1:1 meeting, they have legitimate purposes and serve important organizational needs that can’t be fully replaced with asynchronous communication.
+Meetings are an essential part of remote teams and collaboration.
+Whether it be an all-hands, collaboration session, or 1:1 meeting, they have legitimate purposes and serve important organizational needs that can't be fully replaced with asynchronous communication.
 But running meetings over video is hard and can feel overly transactional.

 Real conversations are more than just the words.
 We look at gestures, facial expressions, and body language to interpret what is being said and how people are feeling.

 A lot of this gets lost over digital, which leaves you feeling less bonded to the group.
-This erodes trust and hinders collaboration and effective decision making.
+This erodes trust and hinders collaboration for each participant, and can quell effective decision making.

-We have to think about video calls differently.
-That means knowing that connecting over video is not the same as meeting in person.
-We have to make an extra effort to build a foundation of belonging and safety.
-But, it’s also an opportunity to be creative and adventurous in the format of each meeting.
+We have to think about real time video calls and conferences differently.
+That means knowing that connecting over video with attendees is not the same as meeting in person.
+The meeting host must make an extra effort to build a foundation of belonging and safety.
+But, it's also an opportunity to be creative and adventurous with communications in the format of each meeting.

-Aside from practices we recommend, like what you should put in your daily stand up meeting and how to be more inclusive with check-in rounds, spicing things up with a bit of fun can keep everyone engaged.
+Aside from practices we recommend, like what you should put in your daily stand up meeting and how to be more inclusive with check-in rounds, spicing things up with a bit of fun can keep everyone engaged and encourage feedback.

 Below are a few ways to liven up your video meetings, make them more productive and inclusive, and better all around.

-One way to get your team engaged in meetings is to start things off with a fun icebreaker question or activity.
-It'll allow everyone to feel included early in the session.
+One way to get your team and all remote meeting participants engaged in meetings is to start things off with a fun icebreaker question or activity.
+It'll allow all remote colleagues to feel included early in the session - almost like a physical meeting.
 Getting everyone engaged first thing can lead to continued engagement throughout the meeting.

 - Range's icebreaker questions are free and give you and the team a host of conversation topics to try.